EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: A Robust Sample of Ultra-High Redshift sources

 Within El Gordo, we test our photo-z procedure by matching our photometric sample to 402 spectroscopic redshifts obtained by the MUSE instrument \citep{Caminha2022}.
 The sample contains a large number of cluster members at $z\sim0.87$, as well as a wide range of galaxy redshifts from $0<z<6$.
-We obtain cross matches for 250 sources with confidence flags indicating a secure redshift.
-We obtain from these the following results: LePhare recovers the spectroscopic redshift within 15 per cent for 229/250 (92 per cent) of the spectroscopic redshifts.
-Our EAZY photometric procedure obtains 232/250 (93 per cent) redshifts.
+We obtain cross matches for 238 sources with confidence flags indicating a secure redshift.
+Our EAZY photometric procedure obtains 218/238 (92 per cent) redshifts.
 Similar to El Gordo, we match our catalogues of MACS-0416 to MUSE spectroscopic catalogues \citep{Caminha2017}.
-We find 270 cross matches, of which 249/270 (243/270) have photometric redshifts within 15 per cent of the spectroscopic redshift for LePhare (EAZY).
+We find 261 cross matches, of which 235/261 (90\%) have photometric redshifts within 15 per cent of the spectroscopic redshift.

 Within CEERS, we compare our photometric redshifts to spectroscopic redshifts obtained from the DEEP2 survey \citep{Newman2013}, 3D-HST \citep{Momcheva2016} and MOSDEF/MOSFIRE surveys \citep{Kriek2015} of the Extended Goth Strip (EGS).
-Using DEEP2, we obtain 280 cross-matches to our CEERS catalogues, of these we find 257/280 (263/280) have photometric redshifts that agree with the spectroscopic redshifts to within 15 per cent when using LePhare (EAZY).
+Using DEEP2, we obtain 280 cross-matches to our CEERS catalogues, of these we find 265/280 (95\%) have photometric redshifts that agree with the spectroscopic redshifts to within 15 per cent.
 All of these sources are at $z_{\rm spec}<1.6$.
-With MOSDEF, we find 133/166 (130/166) cross matches have redshifts that agree within 15 per cent.
+With MOSDEF, we find 117/166 (70\%) cross matches have redshifts that agree within 15 per cent.
 These objects have higher spectroscopic redshifts of $1.4<z<4$.
-Finally, we obtain 1089/1250 (1037/1250) photometric redshifts within 15 per cent of the spectroscopic solution using 3D-HST.
+Finally, we obtain 1135/1249 (91\%) photometric redshifts within 15 per cent of the spectroscopic solution using 3D-HST.
 This sample spans a redshift range of $0<z<4$.

-Examining spectroscopic results from the NIRSpec component of the CEERS survey, we observe our strict selection criteria omitting confirmed galaxies in the redshift range of $8.5<z<8.75$ that are very luminous.
-This is because the Lyman break is still partway through the F115W bandpass at these redshifts, and UV bright galaxies can generate a $3\sigma$ detection in this band.
-We adapt our volume calculations when measuring the UV LF later in order to account for this effect in our sample selection.
-We find that we tend recover the redshifts of these sources, as we describe in detail below.